Skip to Content

 Experienced Family Law Attorneys in Bergen County

 If you and your spouse are no longer able to make your marriage work, it is imperative that you seek skilled legal counsel as soon as possible to ensure your interests are protected.
-At Sherwood, Johnson & Poles in Bergen County, our knowledgeable team of family law attorneys is backed by over 25 years of legal experience that we will use to your advantage.
+At Sherwood, Johnson & Poles in Bergen County, our knowledgeable team of family law attorneys is backed by over 25 years of combined legal experience that we will use to your advantage.
 You should not have to go through this difficult and emotional process on your own.

 Get started on your divorce case today and contact our law firm at (888) 224-1218 to request a free initial case evaluation with one of our attorneys.